francisashley/shard-docs/README.md

 ### &lt;CodeSample />

-This shard displays a component in a preview box, with access to the source code and a link to a repository.
+This shard displays a component in a preview box, with access to the source code and a link to github.

 ```jsx
 import { CodeSampleShard } from "@fa-repo/shard-docs";